 SiteGround email accounts

-Bluehost is pretty much the same – it even offers the same webmail clients.
+Bluehost is pretty much the same.
 The only difference is that Bluehost limits the entry-level plan (Basic) to 5 email accounts and 100MB of storage.
 The rest of the plans offer unlimited accounts and space.

 Winner: Pretty similar, SiteGround offers unlimited accounts with all their plans but limits the storage.
 Bluehost limits the accounts and space for the Basic tier.
 In my opinion, both are equally good.
 We have a tie.

 Both SiteGround and Bluehost allow you to create as many FTP accounts as you need.
 Using SFTP is not a problem with SiteGround.
 SFTP is also allowed with Bluehost, but only for the main FTP account.

 Winner: Again, pretty equal, so one point for each.